HadassahEngel/Nand-To-Tetris/Project7/README.md

 ### VM: Stack Arithmetic

-building a stack based VM
+Building a stack based VM

+In the Project:

 Makefile        - Builds the project.